 Each project is assigned a unique Convertize Pixel.
-This is a small line of code that you add to the header of your website.
-It usually looks something like this:
+It is a small line of code that you add to the header of your website, and it usually looks something like this:

-If you have multiple sites, we would always recommend using multiple Projects.
-One for each site.
-Remember, each Pixel is unique to each Project, so be sure to install the correct Pixel.
+If you are running A/B tests on multiple sites, you have to create a new Project for each website.
+Remember, each Pixel is unique to a Project, so be sure to install the correct Pixel on the correct website.

 If you have one site with multiple domains, you can often use the same Pixel.
 For example, a website with separate domains for French and English-language content (that, otherwise, look and function the same) could use a single Pixel to test both domains.